Expander estimates for cubes: Le coup de gr ace

 \section{Le coup de gr\^ace}

 This section is devoted to the proof of Theorem \ref{exp}.
 We actually obtain a version of this result that is concerned with finite sets.
 Let $N$ be a large natural number, and suppose that $\mathscr Z$ is a set of $Z$ natural numbers contained in the interval $[1,N]$.
 We take $P=N^{2/5}$, and we let $\rho(n,N)$ denote the number of pairs $(p,z)$ of $z\in\mathscr Z$ and primes $p\in(P,2P]$ satisfying $ p^3+z = n $.
-Following the strategy alluded to in the introduction, we proceed to evaluate the moments \be{91} M_\nu (N) = \sum_n \rho(n,N)^\nu \ee when $\nu =1$ or $2$.
+Following the strategy alluded to in the introduction, we proceed to evaluate the moments